Start & Operate a Food Business

 Starting a new food business

 Potential operators of a new or existing food business must ensure that they have an understanding of the relevant health, safety, planning and environmental issues associated with the business.
-It is important that you make contact with the relevant departments within the Council.

 - Download our Requirements for the establishment, construction & fit out of food premises brochure (PDF 357KB) (known as Food Business Code Summary)